ariga/atlas/doc/md/guides/frameworks/sqlc-declarative.md

     Abort
 ```

 That’s it!
-After new interactions of changes to the schema, you only have to apply the schema changes again and Atlas
+After making changes to your schema, all you have to do is apply these changes again and Atlas
 will handle the rest.

 ## Complete workflow